Pistonite/workex/README.md

 let isAppReady = false;

 // Create the handler to handle the messages sent by app
+//
-// using the `Delegate` type, each function here returns a regular
+// Using the `Delegate` type, each function here returns a regular
 // Promise instead of WorkexPromise.
 Then later we use `hostFromDelegate`
 // to wrap the result of each function as WorkexPromise